After learning about Fairtrade for your first award, you can move onto FairActive and start taking action for Fairtrade!

 For FairActive you will need to take one of the challenges below:

-This might involve working with your canteen, catering company or even local authority to switch to Fairtrade bananas in your canteen or encouraging a local café or restaurant to switch to Fairtrade ingredients.
+Making a switch might involve working with your canteen, catering company or even local authority to switch to Fairtrade bananas in your canteen.
+You could also encourage a local café or restaurant to switch to Fairtrade ingredients.

 Have a look at our Take Action pages and see if there are any national campaigns that your school would like to be involved with or perhaps younger pupils could create a campaign to encourage staff to switch to Fairtrade tea and coffee in the staffroom.